Chromatic polynomials and bialgebras of graphs: Non-commutative versions

-This Hopf algebra has a polynomial representation: we fix a infinite totally ordered alphabet $X$; the set of words in $X$ is denoted by $X^*$.
-For any packed word $w$, we consider the element:
+This Hopf algebra admits a polynomial representation: we fix a infinite totally ordered alphabet $\X$; the set of words in $\X$ is denoted by $\X^*$.
+For any packed word $w$, we consider the noncommutative formal series: